NERA MedPrep HCOP Academy

 MedPrep Phase 2

 During phase 2, scholars have an opportunity to experience the clinical setting and complete an intensive MCAT prep course designed to maximize their performance.
-For students that complete Phase 1 at Columbia, Phase 2 takes place at Mount Sinai School of Medicine.
+Phase 2 takes place at Mount Sinai School of Medicine.

 MedPrep 2 encompasses: